aemonge/alicia/README.rst

 TODO My list of pending and implemented features
 ================================================

+! [ ] Bug 🐛: Fix the label tagging for the images, seams to be the root of evil.

-1.  [ ] Implement the following cli views:
+1.  [ ] Implement the following CLI views:
-        - download
+        - [x] download
-        - train (same arguments as the udacity project)
+        - [x] train (same arguments as the udacity project)
-        - test (--with sanity check, console or visual)
+        - [x] test (--with sanity check, console or visual)
-        - predict (same arguments as the udacity project)
+        - [x] predict (same arguments as the udacity project)
-        - compare (compare validation-accuracy, test-accuracy and time between archs)
+        - [ ] compare (compare validation-accuracy, test-accuracy and time between archs)
 2.  [x] Unit test, with performance testings, use fashion-mnist small data.
 3.  [x] Simplify the files structure.
 4.  [ ] Implement a behaviour to change hidden units on all models.